 Everybody knows sea otters.
 Loves them.
 Videos of pairs holding paws and moms grooming pups on their tummies go viral.
 The year Luna arrived at Shedd as a tiny rescued pup, she appeared (deservedly) on two lists of cutest animals in the world.
-But Luna’s role at Shedd, and that of the other five sea otters, is conservation ambassador.
+But Luna’s role at Shedd, and that of the other three sea otters, is conservation ambassador.
 Sea otters face increasing threats from climate change, and they’re only an oil spill away from widescale disaster.
 As goes the health of this smallest of marine mammals, so goes the health of one of the most productive marine ecosystems on Earth.
 Learn more!

 1. Sure sea otters are a riot to watch, but do you know why they’re so frenetic?